andreeaclmr/Page-Craft-Java-JPA/Readme.md

 ## Project Description
-The project aims to continue a previously built project in JavaScript, where a template database was used.
+The project aims to continue a previously built project in JavaScript, where a Mock API was used.
-This time, the conexion was made through a real API, so that, when adding, editing or deleting a project from the database (built with JPA), the changes can be reflected on the front-end.
+This time, the conexion was made through our own real API, so that, when adding, editing or deleting a project from the database (built with JPA), the changes can be reflected on the front-end.

 We started by building the Classes and Interfaces in Java, while also connecting the dependencies through Maven (H2, Spring Web, JPA).
 The database was connected first through the back-end, while making CRUD tests with Postman.

+CRUD Java with Spring Framework initialized with Spring Initializr : Maven - Spring boot 3.4 - Jar -  Java 17

 The last step was integrating the front-end (JavaScript), connecting the database and making sure each product is correctly identified by its name, added to the list, and properly deleted, if the case.